Key facts: South Dakota

 South Dakota gives you 3 years to file a personal injury lawsuit under S.D.
 Codified Laws § 15-2-14.

-See the full South Dakota statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed South Dakota attorney before relying on it.